Political party affiliation in the United Kingdom: 2015 Labour leadership election

 During the 2015 Labour party leadership election it emerged that 260 former candidates from the Green Party, Left Unity and the Trade Union and Socialist Coalition had attempted to become registered supporters, but were subsequently blocked from voting.
 Shortly before this, it was revealed that Conservative MP and former junior minister Tim Loughton had been caught applying to become a registered Labour supporter, subsequently claiming that his intention was to "blow the gaff on what a complete farce the whole thing is".
 Veteran Labour MP Barry Sheerman also joined calls for the election to be "paused" over the fears of infiltration by other parties.
 The Labour Party told representatives of the four candidates at a meeting on 11 August that 1,200 members and supporters of other parties had been excluded and a further 800 were under investigation.
 Harriet Harman at the time admitted that as many as 100,000 people may be blocked from voting.

 The number of those rejected eventually reached 56,000, around 9.1 per cent of the 610,753 considered eligible to vote at the start of the contest.
 According to the party, 45,000 of those were rejected for not being on the electoral register.

 Labour also confirmed that it would cancel supporters' votes after they had been cast, if it was found that they were members of other parties.
 A number of high-profile individuals have been blocked from voting, including Marcus Chown, Jeremy Hardy, Douglas Henshall, Ken Loach, Francesca Martinez, Mark Serwotka, Pete Sinclair, Mark Steel, Luke Wright and Toby Young.

 Andrew MacKinlay, a former Labour MP, further alleged that Labour was attempting to rig its own leadership election against Corbyn; a view shared by Jeremy Hardy.
 Such allegations became known to the media – and particularly Corbyn supporters – as the "Labour Purge", with #LabourPurge trending on Twitter.
 Claims of such a "purge" of Corbyn supporters were rejected by Harman who insisted that the exclusion processes were impartial to candidates.
 Scottish newspaper The National printed a page-long satirical cartoon speculating further vote-rigging by Labour's leadership.

 Brexit

-Political realignments in the Brexit process led to Ann Widdecombe being expelled from the Conservatives after she defected to the Brexit Party in the 2019 European elections to run for MEP.
-Michael Heseltine has the whip removed after expressing his intention to vote Liberal Democrat.
-Conservative policy appears to make such expulsions discretionary. despite threats from Conservative Campaign Headquarters.
+Conservative peer Michael Heseltine had the whip removed in 2019 after expressing his intention to vote Liberal Democrat.
+Conservative policy appears to make such expulsions discretionary, despite threats from Conservative Campaign Headquarters.

-Tony Blair's support from pro-remain parties led to questions why he had not been expelled from the Labour Party.
+Tony Blair's support for pro-remain parties led to questions about why he had not been expelled from the Labour Party.
 Alastair Campbell was expelled from the Labour Party after saying he voted for the Liberal Democrats in the 2019 European election.
-Many Labour members came out in support of Campbell using the hashtag #expelmetoo reporting they had similar voted for the Liberal Democrats or other remain parties.
+Many Labour members came out in support of Campbell using the hashtag #expelmetoo, reporting that they had similarly voted for the Liberal Democrats or other remain parties.